Read our five top tips for enjoying tech together as a family

 - On android phones, you will find Location under Settings.
 Again, you can turn off location settings on individual apps, such as Facebook, if you prefer to keep some open.

 2 Stay in

-Mix the inside and outside world with a tip from the new Digital Manifesto from the Scouts Association.
-Go for a hike or explore your local area, and encourage your children to video it as you go.
+Mix the inside and outside world with a tip from the Digital Manifesto from the Scouts Association.
+Go for a hike or explore your local area, and encourage your children to video as you go.
 Then, when you get home, help them make a film of your day.
-Helping them post it on social media to friends and family only is also a good way to help them (and you!) learn about how to control who sees what you post on apps such as Facebook.
-You can read how to update privacy settings on Facebook here.
+Helping them post it on social media to friends and family only is also a good way to help them learn about how to control who sees what you post on apps such as Facebook.
+(You can find links to how to sort out privacy settings on social media apps here.)

 4 Socialise on and offline – safely